MetaCDN/CMake/Help/command/ctest_test.rst

              )

 ..
-   _note: If updating the argument list here, please also update the argument list documentation for :command:`ctest_memcheck` as well.
+   NOTE If updating the argument list here, please also update the argument list documentation for :command:`ctest_memcheck` as well.

 Run tests in the project build tree and store results in